BarryLiuCQ/RoboND-Kinematics-Project/README.md

 T0_7 = (T0_6 * T6_7) ## (Base) Link_0 to Link_7 (End Effector)
 ```

-In order to apply correction needed to account for Orientation Difference Between difinition of Gripper Link_7 in URDF versus DH Convention we need to rotate around y then around z axies:
+In order to apply correction needed to account for Orientation Difference Between definition of Gripper Link_7 in URDF versus DH Convention we need to rotate around y then around z axis:

 ```python
 R_y = Matrix([[ cos(-np.pi/2),           0, sin(-np.pi/2), 0],